PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Currencies, Virtual Goods and Achievements/Managing In App purchases.md

 "virtualGoods": { "HEART": 1 } }
 ```

-The player can now consume a Heart, which will remove the Virtual Good from their profile (*Store > ConsumeVirtualGoodRequest*):
+The player can now consume a Heart using the [ConsumeVirtualGoodRequest](/API Documentation/Request API/Store/ConsumeVirtualGoodRequest.md) (*Store > ConsumeVirtualGoodRequest*), which will remove the Virtual Good from their profile:

 ```
 { "@class": ".ConsumeVirtualGoodRequest",